Neginmohaajeri/neginmohaajeri.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-> I'm a PhD Research Assistant in Electrical and Computer Engineering at the University of Massachusetss Amherst.
+> I'm a PhD Research Assistant in Electrical and Computer Engineering at the University of Massachusetss Amherst, advised by Professor Wayne Burleson.
 My research focuses on designing efficient and low-power mixed-signal circuits for scalable AI hardware.

 MIXED-SIGNAL CIRCUIT DESIGN - AI HARDWARE
 {: .keywords}